REDLINE-DAO/data/README.md

 Uses 1st row if race type match is not found.

 ## Guidelines

+:warning: Editing the headers can break the code.

 After editing CSV files, preview them on GitHub.